benjamin-t-brown/imagine-nation/README.md

 ### Gameplay

 The game is run like a text-based adventure, however only decisions are made via the number keys 1-9.
-It is played entirely in the Windows default terminal.
+It is played entirely in the Windows default terminal or via the web interface.

 ### Installation